Sending-Out Specimens to Other HA Hospital

 N-Propeptide (P1NP), serum

-Serum (clotted blood),
+Serum (clotted blood, no gel),

 4 mL clotted blood for adult patients;